-Q - Considerable concern has been expressed about the risk of losing existing good relationships within local systems.
+Considerable concern has been expressed about the risk of losing existing good relationships within local systems.

-A - Existing good relationships in local systems should be the foundation for building and developing better ones.
+Existing good relationships in local systems should be the foundation for building and developing better ones.
 We have been aware of a number of examples of agreements that have been articulated between at least two of the three parties; the existing public health service, currently in PCTs, the local authority and the emerging CCGs.
 With the permission of the authors a number of these agreements are included in Appendix 2

-Q - Will Local Authorities provide appropriate levels of public health input and employ staff with appropriate experience or qualifications?
+Will local authorities provide appropriate levels of public health input and employ staff with appropriate experience or qualifications?

-A - Regulations will prescribe that advice can only be given by appropriately qualified public health specialists and Public Health England will be jointly involved in the appointment of Directors of Public Health.
+Regulations will prescribe that advice can only be given by appropriately qualified public health specialists and Public Health England will be jointly involved in the appointment of Directors of Public Health.

-Q- How will disputes between the parties be managed?
+How will disputes between the parties be managed?

-Where there are concerns about the quality of the advice received we would expect this to be raised at the local level initially with the local authority.
+Where there are concerns about the quality of the advice received we would expect this to be raised at the local level initially with the local authority who will have dispute resolution processes in place.
+A separate formal mechanism is being developed for handling disputes that will be set out in regulations.
+Final referral is to the Local Government Ombudsman.

-Q - Why aren't Individual Funding Requests specifically identified within the core service?
+Why aren't Individual Funding Requests specifically identified within the healthcare public health advice service?

-A - Whilst not specifically identified, the critical appraisal of evidence to support the development of clinical prioritisation policies for both populations and individuals is a key component of the core Healthcare Public Health Service.
+Whilst not specifically identified, we envisage thatthe critical appraisal of evidence to support the development of clinical prioritisation policies for both populations and individuals is relevant to the core Healthcare Public Health Service.
 This would cover Individual Funding Requests where public health advice is sought locally.

-Q - How will this service operate where a local authority relates to a number of CCGs or where one CCG relates to more than one local authority?
+How will this service operate where a local authority relates to a number of CCGs or where one CCG relates to more than one local authority?